Job Change? Need to Relocate? Can’t Stay until the End of your Lease?

 Q: Can I wait until you find a tenant to provide notice?

-A: No. We won’t initiate any efforts to locate a replacement tenant until/unless we have written notice to vacate with a move-out date.
-Understand that we don’t even have the legal right to promise the property to a new tenant if we haven’t received written notice from you, so your status is either one of 100% staying, or 100% leaving.
+A: No. We will not initiate any efforts to locate a replacement tenant until/unless we have written notice to vacate with a move-out date.
+Understand that we do not even have the legal right to promise the property to a new tenant if we have not received written notice from you, so your status is either one of 100% staying or 100% leaving.
 There is no “maybe” or in between allowed.
-And we can’t market a property without a defined availability date for move-in.
+And we can not market a property without a defined availability date for move-in.

 Q: I don’t want to pay the re-letting fee.
 Do I really have to, or can I pay it later?

 A: You already agreed to pay it when you signed your lease.
-You are simply keeping an agreement you already made.
-It must be paid up front, as agreed in the lease.
+You are merely keeping an agreement you already made.
+It must be paid upfront, as agreed in the lease.

 Q: If I know someone who wants to rent the house, can I refer them to you?

-A: Yes, of course.
-They must submit an application and qualify the same as any tenant.
-You may not “market” the house though once we begin marketing efforts.
-You can tell your friends and co-workers about it and try to help find a tenant, but you can’t, for example, put your own sign in the yard.
+A: Yes.
+The person you refer must apply and qualify the same as any new tenant.
+You may not “market” the house, though, once we begin our marketing efforts.
+You can tell your friends and co-workers about it and try to help find a tenant, but you cannot, for example, put your sign in the yard.

 Q: Why should I have to keep paying rent after I move out?

-A: That’s the agreement you made when signing the lease.
-Failure to pay rent will represent a default of the lease.
-Continuing to pay rent allows us to keep sending the owner her monthly proceeds and it keeps you in compliance with your lease agreement and in good standing, which is the goal of paragraph 16 of your lease agreement.
+A: That is the agreement you made when signing the lease.
+Failure to pay rent will represent a default of the lease contract.
+Continuing to pay rent allows us to keep sending the owner their monthly proceeds, and it keeps you in compliance with your lease agreement and in good standing, which is the goal of paragraph 16 of your lease agreement.